-4.55 Assets acquired as used of any asset class are collected with original commissioning year or the expected remaining life time.
-The reported residual life is used for the annuity calculation for used assets, bounded above at the standard life time in Table 4-2 Standard techno-economic life times. for new assets.
+4.59 Assets acquired as used of any asset class are collected with original commissioning year or the expected remaining life time.
+The reported residual life is used for the annuity calculation for used assets, bounded above at the standard life time in Table 4-2 for new assets.